 Those who were lucky enough to invest in the round made a quick 100% on their money following Liberty’s public open.
 So, who participated in this lucrative private round?

 A Local Union Boss That Later Struck a Deal with Aphria

-About one month after Petroni’s investment in the round, he announced that the union would be offering medical cannabis to its employee benefits plan.
+About one month after Petroni’s investment in the round, he announced that the union would be offering medical cannabis to its employee benefits plan, which will be good for the health and wellbeing of their workers.
+Especially with it being hard to concentrate if you are experiencing mental and physical pain.
+There are many different dispensaries that can offer residents with cannabis if they need to use it for medical purposes, (you can Click here to find out more).
+It’s something that all companies should consider having in place for their employees.
 Then, a month later, that very union announced a partnership with Aphria.
 In a press release entitled, “Aphria Launches First Partnership with Major North American Union” Petroni stated:

 “The health and wellness of our members is of critical importance to LiUNA, and in launching this partnership with Aphria, we are taking a major step forward in improving the lives of our members.”

 The Family Members and Spouses of Key Aphria Executives and Directors